 (a) The first clear-cut expression of nationalism came to France with the French Revolution of 1789.

 (b) The French revolutionaries introduced various measures and practices which proclaimed that it was the people who would henceforth constitute the nation and shape its destiny.

 (c) The ideas of la Patrie (the fatherland) and le citoyen (the citizen) emphasized the notion of a united community enjoying equal rights under a constitution.
-A French flag, the tricolor, was chosen to replace the royal standard.
+A French flag, the tricolour, was chosen to replace the royal standard.

 (d) The Estates-General was elected by the body of active citizens and renamed National Assembly.